influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/guides/replacing-nodes.md

 influxd-ctl update-data enterprise-data-01:8088 enterprise-data-01:8088
 ```

-This will connect the `influxd` process running on the newly replaced disk to the cluster.
+This connects the `influxd` process running on the newly replaced disk to the cluster.
-The AE process will detect the missing shards and begin to sync data from other
+The AE process detects the missing shards and begins to sync data from other
 shards in the same shard group.

-## Replacing meta nodes in an InfluxDB Enterprise cluster
+## Replace meta nodes in an InfluxDB Enterprise cluster

 [Meta nodes](/enterprise_influxdb/v1.8/concepts/clustering/#meta-nodes) together form a [Raft](https://raft.github.io/) cluster in which nodes elect a leader through consensus vote.
 The leader oversees the management of the meta cluster, so it is important to replace non-leader nodes before the leader node.